 - To protect its character and standards of scholarship, the University reserves the right, and the applicant concedes to the University the right, to deny admission to any student at any time for any reason the University deems sufficient.

-Repeated and aggravated violations of any section of the Student Code of Conduct may also result in the imposition of greater penalties, including but not limited to suspension or expulsion.
+Repeated and aggravated violations of any section of the Student Code of Conduct may also result in the imposition of greater penalties, including but not limited to suspension or dismissal.
 The University reserves the right to suspend, for an interim period, any student whose presence on the campus is, in the sole judgment of the University, detrimental to the best interests of the University.
 Attempts to commit acts prohibited by the Student Code of Conduct can result in sanctions similar to or to the same extent as completed violations.

-The University reserves the right to make changes to the Student Code of Conduct at any time.
-All changes will be posted below under Conduct Rules and Regulations.
+The University reserves the right to make changes to the Community Standards policy at any time.
+All changes will be posted under the Rules and Regulations section.

-Urbana University is committed to providing services that create an optimal educational opportunity for all students.
+Franklin University is committed to providing services that create an optimal educational opportunity for all students.
 However, interim action will be taken by the University pending action on charges or in emergency situations.
 Behavior occasioning emergency action may include but not be limited to: